The Truth About Hybrid Publishing in 2024

 What Is the Difference Between Self-Publishing and Hybrid Publishing?

-As described on Jane Friedman’s blog, the difference between self-publishing and hybrid book publishing is that the latter is more like dealing with a contractor.
+As described in Jane Friedman’s blog, the difference between self-publishing and hybrid book publishing is that the latter is more like dealing with a contractor.
 The author gets to pay the hybrid publishing company for the different publishing costs, like editing, designing, and printing.
 The company, on the other hand, oversees these processes to ensure professional quality.

-In self-publishing, however, the author gets to both pay for the publishing costs and oversees every single detail–including choosing the designers, editors, and publishing platforms.
+In self-publishing, however, the author gets to both pay for the publishing costs and oversee every single detail–including choosing the designers, editors, and publishing platforms.
 He also gets to negotiate the prices and strive for great quality.

 Read: Battle of the Titans: Self-Publishing vs Traditional Publishing